 SAN FRANCISCO (AP) — The federal government may be warming up its antitrust enforcement machine and pointing it at Big Tech.

-Shares of Facebook, Google, Amazon and Apple dropped significantly Monday after published reports suggested that federal authorities are preparing for investigations into anticompetitive behavior by several of these technology giants.
+Earlier in the day, shares of Facebook, Google, Amazon and Apple dropped significantly after published reports suggested that federal authorities are preparing for investigations into anticompetitive behavior by several of these technology giants.

 Facebook's stock dropped 7.5%.
 Shares of Google parent Alphabet fell 6.1%.
 Amazon declined 4.6%.
 Apple, which has only been mentioned tangentially in these reports, fell 1%.

-Over the weekend, multiple reports held that the Justice Department was preparing a competition investigation into Google .
+Over the weekend, multiple reports said the Justice Department was preparing a competition investigation into Google .
 On Monday, the Wall Street Journal cited unnamed sources to report that the FTC has secured the rights to bring a possible investigation into Facebook .

 Investors may have reacted immediately to the uncertainty, but investigations — if any materialize — would take years.